 The SFPUC has been proactive in PFAS monitoring of its drinking water supplies since 2012.
-Four rounds of monitoring have been completed that include the following:
+Five rounds of monitoring have been completed that include the following:

-- Preliminary monitoring of 6 PFAS for a SFPUC contaminants of emerging concern (CEC) screening evaluation in 2012. - EPA's 3rd Unregulated Contaminant Monitoring Rule (UCMR 3) for 6 PFAS in 2013. - First-round of voluntary monitoring of 18 PFAS with a new and improved method (EPA Method 537.1) in 2019. - Second-round of voluntary monitoring of 25 PFAS in 2020.
+- Preliminary monitoring of 6 PFAS for a SFPUC contaminants of emerging concern (CEC) screening evaluation in 2012. - EPA's 3rd Unregulated Contaminant Monitoring Rule (UCMR 3) for 6 PFAS in 2013. - First-round of voluntary monitoring of 18 PFAS with a new and improved method (EPA Method 537.1) in 2019. - Second-round of voluntary monitoring of 25 PEAS in 2020. - EPA's 5th Unregulated Contaminant Monitoring Rule (UCMR 5) for 29 PFAS in 2023.